 top of page

 Other recent international projects include Turandot and Tosca at the Seoul Arts Center under the batons of Maestro Julian Kovatchev and John Fiore, and Le Nozze di Figaro with Maestro Shao-Chia Lü and the Seoul Philharmonic Orchestra.
-For Daegu Opera, he led an all-new production of Così fan tutte, featuring young artists from the conservatories of Vienna, Stuttgart, Milan, and Shanghai.
+For Daegu Opera, he led an new production of Così fan tutte, featuring young artists from the conservatories of Vienna, Stuttgart, Milan, and Shanghai.
 Other overseas productions have included Japanese translations of CompanyThoroughly Modern Millie, and Little Shop of Horrors in Tokyo.
-His additional credits include past directing engagements with the Washington National Opera, Seoul Arts Center, Daegu Opera, Palm Beach Opera, Opera North, Opera Naples, Ohio Light Opera, Eastman Opera Theater, and Center City Opera of Philadelphia.
+His additional credits include past directing engagements with the Washington National Opera, Palm Beach Opera, Mississauga Symphony Orchestra, Opera North, Opera Naples, Ohio Light Opera, Eastman Opera Theatre, and Center City Opera of Philadelphia.

 As a member of Actor’s Equity, Stephen's performance credits include New York, touring, and regional productions of Ragtime, Cabaret (London), Jesus Christ Superstar (European Tour), and The Scarlet Pimpernel.
 He can be heard on recordings for the Newport Classics label.
 Stephen is a graduate of the Eastman School of Music (BM Voice, MM Stage Directing), the Royal Academy of Music, London (PGD Musical Theatre, LRAM), and the Domingo-Cafritz Young Artist Program of the Washington National Opera.

 Stephen currently lives in Toronto, where he pursuing PhD studies in musicology and ethnomusicology at York University.
-He also teaches as a sessional lecturer at the University of Toronto's School of Music and as a stagecraft specialist at the Royal Conservatory of Music in downtown Toronto.
+He serves as Director of Development and Engagement for Toronto City Opera and also teaches at the University of Toronto's School of Music and the Royal Conservatory of Music in downtown Toronto.

 UPCOMING: